-The IAYT Board approved the Educational Standards for the Training of Yoga Therapists in 2012.
-Updates were made in 2016 and again in 2017 after receiving input from many member schools and accredited programs as well as others serving on IAYT Certification and Accreditation Committees, the Board, and others.
+The IAYT Board first approved the Educational Standards for Yoga Therapists in 2012.
+Updates were made in 2016, 2017, and 2019 after receiving input from many member schools and accredited programs as well as others serving on IAYT Certification and Accreditation Committees, the Board, and others.

 Creating the Standards

-For more background on the history of the Educational Standards development, please click on the links below.
+For more on the history of the first IAYT Educational Standards development, please click on the links below.

 THE STANDARDS ARE NOT CURRENTLY AVAILABLE FOR DOWNLOAD FROM THE IAYT WEBSITE.
 TO REQUEST A COPY, PLEASE USE "CONTACT US."
 THANK YOU.